music-suite/music-suite/docs/src/User-Guide.md

 TODO sequential composition of aligned voices "snap to next stressed beat":
 `snapTo :: (HasPosition a, Transformable a) => Stream Time -> [a] -> [a]`

+## Scores

+A @[Score] represents a *parallel composition of values*, each tagged with *time span*.

+TODO empty scores and rests (see (HasPosition Score) in TODO.md)

+TODO viewing a score as a Behavior (concatB).
+Useful for "vertical slice view" of harmony, as in https://web.mit.edu/music21/doc/usersGuide/usersGuide_09_chordify.html

 ## Patterns